slamora/brackets-wiki/Brackets-Extensions.md

 These extensions are now available via the [Brackets Registry](https://brackets-registry.aboutweb.com), which is definitely the easiest way to get the extensions and keep them up-to-date.

+* [GitHubAccess](https://github.com/WebsiteDeveloper/GitHubAccess): Is able to completly clone a repo from GitHub into a selected Folder.
+(Works only for non-binary data)
 * [PhoneGap Extension for Brackets](https://github.com/adobe/brackets-phonegap): Manage PhoneGap Build projects from Brackets.
 * [Disable AutoClosing Tags](https://github.com/talmand/Brackets-Disable-AutoClose-Tags): Disables auto-insertion of closing HTML tag when typing the opening tag, but preserves auto-completion of the closing tag when `</` is typed.
 * [HTML Templates](https://github.com/talmand/Brackets-HTML-Templates): Pastes in barebones HTML code for different doctypes.